 The NCC is a £25m investment supported by: the Department for Business, Innovation and Skills (£12m); the South West RDA (Regional Development Agency) (£4m); and £9m from the European Regional Development Fund (ERDF).

-In addition the centre has powerful support from industry.
+In addition, the centre has powerful support from industry.
 The private sector was involved from the inception of the NCC.
-Tier 1 members – AgustaWestland, Airbus, Rolls-Royce, GKN, Umeco and Vestas – have committed almost £5½m of work over three years, and that’s not to underestimate the importance of small and medium sized enterprises.
-This year alone sees £5m of work from industry.
+Tier 1 members – AgustaWestland, Airbus, Rolls-Royce, GKN, Umeco and Vestas – have committed almost £5½m of work over three years, and that’s not to underestimate the importance of small and medium-sized enterprises.
+This year alone sees £5m of work from the industry.

 Baroness Hanham, Communities Minister in the Department for Communities and Local Government, which is responsible for administering the European Regional Development Fund, said: “The National Composite Centre is a fabulous example of national and European funding working together to create opportunities for economic growth.
 By helping businesses and their supply chains to capitalise on new technologies, it is investing in long term jobs and benefits for communities.

 The fund is led by local partners who recognised that the opportunity to invest in the National Composite Centre would create a world class facility which benefits both the immediate locality and UK manufacturing as a whole

 Jim Godman, Chair of the NCC’s Steering Board, added: